npmcdn-to-unpkg-bot/Free-Code-Camp/notes/redux.md

 # Redux
 Redux is a predictable state container for Javascript apps.
-React doesn't care how state changes: object.assign , immutable.js ect.

 ### 3 Principals:
 1. Single Source of Truth